-Frictionless DACH Benchmark · 20 stores audited · live data
+Frictionless Behavioral Benchmark · 134 stores audited · live data

 The State of E-Commerce Friction

-Behavioral economics benchmarks from a research audit of 20 German-speaking e-commerce stores.
+Behavioral economics benchmarks from a research audit of 134 e-commerce stores (DACH + selected international DTC brands).
 Where the average store fails psychologically, which friction patterns are most common, and how your store compares.
 Methodology grounded in Kahneman, Cialdini, and Baymard research.

 Methodology note.
-The Frictionless DACH Benchmark is built from automated friction analysis of public-facing pages of e-commerce stores in the German-speaking market — major direct-to-consumer brands and mid-tier shops.
+The Frictionless Behavioral Benchmark is built from automated friction analysis of public-facing pages of e-commerce stores — originally a DACH-focused dataset, now expanding to include international DTC brands (Allbirds, Casper, Gymshark, Glossier, Brooklinen, Warby Parker, Harry's, Ritual, Peloton, Magic Spoon, Quip, Outdoor Voices, Cariuma, Patagonia, Dr. Martens, Anker, Boohoo, Govee, and others).
+Major direct-to-consumer brands and mid-tier shops.
 Each store contributes one data point (its most recent scan); duplicate scans of the same store are not double-counted.
 The dataset grows continuously as more stores are added to the research and as users initiate their own scans via frictionlessai.net.
 All benchmarks are reported in aggregate; individual store scores are not published.

 Section 01 · Score Distribution